 \subsection{Ablation Study}

-In this section, we perform a comprehensive ablation study on the ModelNet40-C dataset using the Point-MAE backbone to examine the impact of various factors on our model's performance in \gls{tta}.
-Specifically, we evaluate four aspects: Sampling Variation, Number of Iterations, Batch Size, and Different Augmentation.
-For consistency, all experiments were conducted with a batch size of 128 and a learning rate of 0.001.
+In this section, we conduct a comprehensive ablation study on the ModelNet40-C dataset using the Point-MAE backbone to examine the impact of various factors on our model's performance in \gls{tta}.
+Specifically, we evaluate four aspects: \emph{Sampling Variation}, \emph{Number of Iterations}, \emph{Batch Size}, and \emph{Types of Augmentation}.
+For consistency, all experiments were conducted with a learning rate of 0.001.

-\mypar{Sampling Variation} We first explore the effect of increasing the number of sampling variations $N^V$.
-Figure~\ref{fig:sampling_variation} shows the steady increase in model accuracy as we increase the number of sampling variations.
+\mypar{Sampling Variation.} We first explore the effect of increasing the number of sampling variations $N^V$.
+Figure~\ref{fig:sampling_variation} shows the steady rise in model accuracy as we increase the number of sampling variations.
 This validates our idea of combining weight averaging and sampling variation to enhance the model's robustness.
 As $N^V$ increases from 2 to 12, the accuracy improves approximately from 74.0\% to 76.0\%.
 This demonstrates that leveraging more diverse sampling during TTA enables better adaptation to distribution shifts.
-Based on these results, we selected $N^V = 6$ for all subsequent experiments to balance computational efficiency and performance improvement.
+Based on these results, we selected $N^V\!=\!6$ for all subsequent experiments to balance computational efficiency and performance improvement.
 For this experiment, the batch size and iteration are set to 128 and 1, respectively.

-\mypar{Iteration} As shown in Figure \ref{fig:iteration_effect}, the accuracy improves as the number of iterations increases.
+\mypar{Number of Iterations.} As shown in Figure \ref{fig:iteration_effect}, the accuracy improves as the number of iterations increases.
 Our method and TENT show performance gains with more iterations, but our method consistently outperforms TENT at every stage of the iteration process.
 Starting with a gap at the first iteration, our approach maintains a steady improvement, surpassing TENT at each level.
 Based on these results, we opted to use just one iteration in subsequent experiments to prioritize faster model adaptation while still achieving a competitive accuracy boost.
 For this experiment, the batch size is set to 128.